You've just brought out your string trimmer after a long winter's nap. It starts up without a problem, and at first glance, the string looks fine.

 4. Wrap the Line Onto the Reel

 Be sure you add enough pressure to keep it evenly wrapped.
 You want to make sure you don't leave too much slack, or it'll feed poorly when you try to bump more line out.
-Once you've got about six inches left unwrapped, push the strings into the holding slots to hold them in place until the next step.
+Once you've got about six inches left unwrapped, push the strings into the holding slots to keep them in place until the next step.

 Reinsert the spring onto the shaft the same way it was before you removed it.
 Make sure to hold it down to prevent it from falling out.